Random Unitary Representations of Surface Groups II: The large $n$ limit

 \subsubsection{Acknowledgments}

-We thank Benoît Collins, Doron Puder, Sanjaye Ramgoolam, and Calum Shearer for discussions about this work.
+We thank Benoît Collins, Antoine Dahlqvist, Doron Puder, Sanjaye Ramgoolam, Calum Shearer, and Henry Wilton for valuable discussions about this work.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 949143).

 \global\long \i{\mathfrak{i}}